w3c/wai-media-guide/captions.md

 Most are "closed captions" that can be hidden or shown by people watching the video.
 They can be "open captions" that are always displayed and cannot be turned off.

+### Captions and Subtitles

+Captions are called "intralingual subtitles" in some areas.
+This resource uses the term "captions" throughout.

+Spoken audio **translated into another language** is called:
+* _subtitles_ in areas that use "caption" terminology
+* _interlingual subtitles_ in areas that use "intralingual subtitles" terminology

+_Subtitles_ are implemented like captions.
+Subtitles are usually only the spoken audio (for people who can hear the audio but do not know the spoken language).
+They can be a translation of the caption content, including non-speech audio information.

-#### Related to Captions
+#### Interactive Transcripts from Captions

 Caption files are used by media players to provide _interactive transcripts_.
 Interactive transcripts highlight text phrases as they are spoken.
 Users can select text in the transcript and go to that point in the video.
-(Some players provide interactive transcript functionality, and some do not.)
+Some players provide interactive transcript functionality, and some do not.)

 <img src="{{ "/content-images/interactive-transcript.png" | relative_url }}" alt="">

-_Subtitles_ are the spoken audio translated into another language.
-They are implemented like captions.
-Subtitles can be only the spoken audio (for people who can hear the audio) or can be a translation of the caption content including non-speech audio information.

 #### Notes